 - Structured as a loan with a principal amount, a fixed fee of 4 to 8% and no interest

-- As the financing is provided against future revenue, it does not require any collateral or equity dilution
+- As the financing is provided against future revenue, it does not require any equity dilution

 - The monthly repayment is made as a percentage of future revenue (usually 5% to 20%) based on your requirements

-- The maturity period of RBF is a function of your actual revenue trajectory, typically modelled for less than 6 months
+- The maturity period of revenue based loans is a function of your actual revenue trajectory, typically modelled for less than 6 months

 How does the revenue-based financing model work?

 Growing any business needs upfront financial investment much before revenue trickles in.
 Most of the money goes into building inventory, paying vendors, and marketing efforts, leaving a substantial working capital gap for at least three to six months.
 Moreover, the faster your brand grows, the more capital it would need to support the growth.
 In such cases, even if you invest most of your earned revenue back into the business – you will face an ever widening cash-flow gap.

 Now imagine if you can get a part of your future revenue upfront at a small fee through a revenue-based financier

 like Velocity.
 You can now have the flexibility to use this cash for expanding your business.
 Not even this, as the repayments are linked to a percentage of your sales – you pay more when you earn more and less when the revenues are less, and keep the additional profit to yourself (no strings attached).
 Below is one such example to help you understand this better,

 If you are wondering whether raising capital from investors is better than using revenue-based financing, our next section will help you decide.